Bitcoin-Wildlife-Sanctuary/covenants-examples/README.md

 VC based in San Francisco and Hong Kong.
 The work receives support from Starkware, who is a limited partner in L2IV.
 For disclosure, L2IV has also invested into numerous companies active in the Bitcoin ecosystem, but this work is open-source and nonprofit, and is not intended for competition.
 The code is not investment advice.

+Routing a transaction with OP_CAT through the signet before most of the relay nodes are upgraded to the latest version can be difficult.
+We want to thank Taproot Wizards, particularly Rijndael and Udi, for setting up a relay node that will work to get the transaction included.
+More information can be found in [SIGNET.md](src/counter/SIGNET.md).

 There are also community members contributing to the code and contributing to the ideas.
 Bitcoin Wildlife Sanctuary is a public-good project supported by many people.